dowsn/cinetour/README.md

 You can meet with other users (cinetourists) and watch movies together by joining Tours.

 Are you a cinema operator?
-This platform makes sure your audience stays engaged with your programme and interacts with other movie fans.
+This platform makes sure your audience stays engaged with your programme(cinema network) and interacts with you and other movie fans.
 You are no longer the only one creating events.
-Let's make culture cool, accessible and social again!
+Let's make culture cool, open, accessible and social again!

 # How does it work